uktrade/trade-access-program/README.md

 - Grant management site: http://localhost:8001
 - Backoffice admin site: http://localhost:8001/admin/

-## Development
+## Development (docker)
-Development has been done to attempt to be OS agnostic.
+The project has been created in an attempt to be OS agnostic.
 All functionality _should_ be available via docker and docker-compose entry points.

 ### Debugging
 #### Run with port access.
-This allows you to drop into a debug breakpoint with: `pdb`, `ipdb` or similar
+This will allow you to drop into a debug breakpoint with: `pdb`, `ipdb` or similar.

 ##### Backoffice
 ```